Zywave/booster/src/_areas/design-system/components/dialogs.md

 When the contents of a Dialog exceed the height of the viewport for the user, scrolling will be necessary.

-* The entire dialog screen scrolls, not just the contents within.
+* The entire Dialog screen scrolls, not just the contents within.
 * The background contents remain static as the Dialog scrolls.
 * 36px of padding should be applied to the top and bottom of the Dialog.